ToshioCP/Gtk4-tutorial/src/sec7.src.md

 - When arguments are given, it recognizes the first argument as a filename and opens it.
 - The second argument and later are ignored.
 - If there is no argument, it shows an error message and quits.
-- If it successfully opens the file, it reads the contents of the file, inserts them to GtkTextBuffer and shows the window.
+- If it successfully opens the file, it reads the content of the file, inserts it to GtkTextBuffer and shows the window.
 - If it fails to open the file, it shows an error message and quit.

 The program is shown below.